thautwarm/plfp/view-point-from-research-side/Lamu0.md

+## Terminology

+The following terms represent the same thing in this presentation.
+- interpretation (from a separate view of compiler)
+- `SYM` (from the view of routine implementation in OCaml)
+- algebra (from a view of mathematics)
+- compiler phrase(from an overall view from compiler)

 ## Background

-The steps through `type r` to the executable low level instructions are complex:
+The steps through `type repr` to the executable low level instructions are complex:
 Usually, a phrase `A` should be performed prior to some phrase `B`, so `B` depends on `A`.

 For instance, if the last phrase is back end code generation, it for sure depends on all of other phrases.